 - Blocking Messages will prevent another person in the conversation from sending you any further messages.
 This action is reversible.

-It’s also important to know that you can appear invisible on Facebook or block someone from sending you messages without blocking them completely on Facebook – a great work around for awkward social media situations!
+It’s also important to know that you can appear invisible on Facebook or block someone from sending you messages without blocking them completely—a great workaround for awkward social media situations!

 How to Use Messenger Without Facebook

 While Messenger was originally intended for use on the Facebook platform itself, it can now operate independently from Facebook as long as you provide the app with your mobile phone number.

-What Can I Add to My Facebook Messages?
+What Can You Add to Your Facebook Messages?

 Facebook has added a ton of features that allow you to make your Messenger conversations dynamic and interactive.
-There are a ton of Messenger add-on apps (pictured here: Ditty and Sound Clips) that enable you to do anything from singing your friends a song to adding stickers to your selfies.
+There are lots of Messenger add-on apps that enable you to do anything from singing your friends a song to adding stickers to your selfies.

-If you don’t want to download external apps, Facebook Messenger has GIFs, Stickers, and Voice recording that can help you dazzle your message’s recipients.
+If you don’t want to download external apps, Facebook Messenger has GIFs, stickers, and voice recording features that can help you dazzle your message’s recipients.